4 Working Ways to Fix Excel Toolbar Missing Issue

 Fix Excel Toolbar Missing

-Step 3– Most of the time, the ribbon display options is existing next to the minimize symbol (shown below).
+Step 3– Most of the time, the ribbon display options exist next to the minimize symbol (shown below).

 Fix Excel Toolbar Missing